BBartosz/meta-metrics/README.md

 sbt run
 ```

 Open metrics.html to see results.
+Double click on the circle to see modal with object simple statistics.